vega/altair/doc/user_guide/data.rst

         "id": 1
     }

-The nested `"type": "zz"` in the properties member is overwriten by `"type":"Feature"` and only the metadata stored in the properties member is serialized.
+The nested `"type": "zz"` in the properties member is overwritten by `"type":"Feature"` and only the metadata stored in the properties member is serialized.
 Meaning that foreign members and the commonly used identifier are not serialized.

 .. _data-geopandas-vs-pandas: